Does your management of hypermobility consider the following areas of influence?

 Check out our two posts on Constipation and on Bloat for suggestions on foods to consider eliminating (and why), in a step-wise process to find what works for you.

-Further, the FODMAP, Gluten-Free, and Low Histamine diets should all be considered for problem-solving tolerable food choices.
+Further, the FODMAP, Gluten-Free, and Low Histamine guidelines can all be considered for problem-solving tolerable food choices.

 - Medication: What may "fix" one problem may exacerbate another.

-Opiates & NSAIDs, often used for pain management in this population, can severely impact gut function and lead to deterioration in symptoms.
-Chronic use can lead to tolerance with diminishing returns and symptoms similar to IBS persisting.
+Opiates & NSAIDs, often used for pain management in this population, can severely impact gut function and lead to deterioration in symptoms thus perpetuating chronic pain.
+Chronic use can lead to tolerance (meaning it doesn't give you the pain relief and you need higher doses to get that effect), with diminishing returns and increased symptoms similar to persistent IBS.

 - Supplements: Consider discussing supplements with your allied health care practitioner.